bywires/bywires-pelican/content/articles/faking-php-functions.md

 Generally speaking, if someone shows me a magic method like \_\_call() I find myself unable to reach their heart through their throat but I keep trying.
 My arms are big and their throats are small.
 It just doesn't work...
-I keep “breaking” these people.
+I keep "breaking" these people.
 Anyways, I'm not a fan.
 I haven't found them to be the least bit useful except for adapting some legacy code (like I am sort of doing in my example) and maybe making a [Decorator][] base class if working with code with no type hints (I